Ortiz-Oscar/minecraft_server/readme.md

 <code>docker run -d -p 8080:25565 --mount source=minecraft-server-vol,target=/usr/ --restart always minecraft_server:latest</code>

 # If you need to update any server property, feel free to change the server.properties file at your pleasure
-## If you make any chances, you need to rebuild the image
+## If you make any changes, you need to rebuild the image